Frequently Asked Questions

 However, in the real estate world, on average, home prices are the least expensive during the fall/winter months, and most expensive during the spring/summer months.

 Yes, you can.
-With home prices so low, and interest rates so low, you can buy a home for pretty close to what you are paying for mortgage.
+Yes, home prices have gone up, but so has rent.
+Interest rates are still very low, you can buy a home for pretty close to what you are paying for rent

 What if I have bad credit?